Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/example_notebooks.rst

     cd ~\primaite\{VERSION}

+2. Run jupyter notebook
+"""""""""""""""""""""""

-2. Run jupyter notebook (the python environment to which you installed PrimAITE must be active)
+**Please note that the python environment to which you installed PrimAITE must be active.**

 .. code-block:: bash
     :caption: Unix